man holds $100 bills symbolizing companies in Texas that will cover your early termination fee when you switch electricity providers

 What is an Early Termination Fee?

-Electricity providers purchase electricity supply on your behalf when you sign up, called “hedging.”
+Electricity providers purchase electricity supply on your behalf when you sign up.
 That ensures they can sell you electricity at the price that they promised you.
 If you cancel before the end of your contact, they’re still on the hook for the energy they purchased on your behalf.
 The early termination fee keeps them from losing money on the deal.
+But the real reason why electricity providers charge an early termination fee is to keep you from switching away.

 How Much are Early Termination Fees for Texas Electricity?